Simulation of Adaptive Running with Flexible Sports Prosthesis using Reinforcement Learning of Hybrid-link System: Abstract

 \section{Abstract}

-This study proposes a reinforcement learning-based adaptive running motion simulation for a unilateral transtibial amputee with the flexibility of a leaf-spring-type sports prosthesis using hybrid-link system.
-The design and selection of sports prostheses often rely on trial and error.
-A comprehensive whole-body dynamics analysis that considers the interaction between human motion and prosthetic deformation could provide valuable insights for user-specific design and selection.
-The hybrid-link system facilitates whole-body dynamics analysis by incorporating the Piece-wise Constant Strain model to represent the flexible deformation of the prosthesis.
-Based on this system, the simulation methodology generates whole-body dynamic motions of a unilateral transtibial amputee through a reinforcement learning–based approach, which combines imitation learning from motion capture data with accurate prosthetic dynamics computation.
-We simulated running motions under different virtual prosthetic stiffness conditions and analyzed the metabolic cost of transport obtained from the simulations, suggesting that variations in stiffness influence running performance.
-Our findings demonstrate the potential of this approach for simulation and analysis under virtual conditions that differ from real conditions.
+This study proposes a reinforcement learning–based framework for adaptive running motion simulation in a unilateral transtibial amputee using a hybrid-link system that incorporates the flexibility of a leaf-spring-type sports prosthesis.
+The design and selection of sports prostheses typically rely on trial and error.
+A comprehensive whole-body dynamics analysis that accounts for interactions between human motion and prosthetic deformation can provide valuable insights for user-specific design and selection.
+The proposed hybrid-link system enables such analysis by integrating a Piece-wise Constant Strain (PCS) model to represent prosthetic flexibility.
+Based on this system, the simulation methodology generates whole-body dynamic motions of a unilateral transtibial amputee using a reinforcement learning approach.
+This framework integrates imitation learning based on motion capture data with accurate computation of prosthetic dynamics.
+Running motions are simulated under multiple virtual prosthetic stiffness conditions, and the corresponding metabolic cost of transport (COT) obtained from these simulations is analyzed.
+The results suggest that variations in prosthetic stiffness influence running dynamics and performance, and that COT is consistent with values reported in prior study.
+Our findings demonstrate the potential of the proposed approach for simulation and analysis under virtual conditions that differ from real-world conditions.

+\begin{textblock*}{18cm}(1.8cm,26.7cm) © 2026 IEEE.
+Personal use of this material is permitted.
+Permission from IEEE must be obtained for all other uses, in any current or future media, including reprinting/republishing this material for advertising or promotional purposes, creating new collective works, for resale or redistribution to servers or lists, or reuse of any copyrighted component of this work in other works. \end{textblock*}